Octadira/banjin-cli/README.md

 -   `config.yaml`: The main configuration file. **You must edit this file to add your LLM API key.**
 -   `mcp-servers.json`: Configuration for your custom MCP tools.
 -   `context.md`: A file for your global system context and instructions for the AI.
+-   `ssh-servers.json`: A file to store your SSH server aliases and connection details.

 **Security Note: 🛡️** Your `config.yaml` contains sensitive API keys.
 It is highly recommended to secure this file by setting its permissions to be readable only by you (e.g., `chmod 600 ~/.banjin/config.yaml`).